CHOOSING YOUR OPTIONS

 Changes to A levels are being introduced by the Government so that the course will be linear with all assessments at the end of two years of study.

-The first of the new A levels was introduced for teaching in September 2015 and the relevant subjects are highlighted on page 17 and also on the subject details in this course booklet.
 The general expectation is that students will choose 3 A levels in Year 12 and continue with those subjects for two years.
 Assessment on the A level course is designed to test your understanding of the whole two year course, not just Year 13.
 Where appropriate academically, we will consider allowing students to sit four subjects, although this is not expected.

 APPLIED A LEVEL COURSES